Pennsylvania State Court

 National Projects

-Across Pennsylvania, members of our Local Courts donated to our five National Projects; the amount shown is for the two-year period June 1, 2016 through May 31, 2018.
+Across Pennsylvania, members of our Local Courts donated to our five National Projects.

-- National Center on Sexual Exploitation $1,462.00 "...formerly Morality in Media, is the leading national organization dedicated to opposing pornography by highlighting the links to sex trafficking, violence against women, child abuse, and addiction."
-Just before the July 2018 National Convention, NCSE became a National Project, rather than a National Charity.
+- National Center on Sexual Exploitation "...formerly Morality in Media, is the leading national organization dedicated to opposing pornography by highlighting the links to sex trafficking, violence against women, child abuse, and addiction."

 Gifts and Fruits of the Holy Spirit